kimjoar/writings/alpha/step-by-step-modules-templates.md

 -------------

 This article starts off where we finished last time around.
-The app is up and running [here][appinit], and here is the final JavaScript from last time:
+The app is up and running on [heroku][appinit].
+Here is the final JavaScript from last time:

 ```javascript